Quasi-Monte Carlo with Domain Transformation for Efficient Fourier Pricing of Multi-Asset Options: Efficient Domain Transformation for RQMC in Fourier Pricing

 \section{Efficient Domain Transformation for RQMC in Fourier Pricing}

-This section explains how the RQMC estimator, defined in \eqref{eq:RQMC_estimator}, can be applied to approximate the Fourier integral defined on the unbounded domain $\mathbb{R}^d$.
+{ This section explains how the RQMC estimator, defined in \eqref{eq:RQMC_estimator}, can be applied to approximate the Fourier integral defined on the unbounded domain $\mathbb{R}^d$.
 Section~\ref{sec:general_formulation} details the general approach to transforming the pricing problem defined in Proposition~\ref{prop:Multivariate Fourier pricing valuation formula} from $\mathbb{R}^d$ to $[0,1]^d$.
-Section~\ref{sec:model_spec_dom_transf} proposes a model-dependent strategy to manage the domain transformation efficiently for three classes of tailThe results in behaviors\footnote{We refer to the tail behavior of the integrand in the Fourier domain (decay of the extended characteristic function), as opposed to the tail behavior of the integrand in the physical domain (decay of the PDF).} of the integrand, namely, light-tailed (e.g., GBM), semi-heavy-tailed (e.g., GH), and heavy-tailed (e.g., VG).
+Section~\ref{sec:model_spec_dom_transf} develops a domain transformation strategy for the three decay classes defined in Table~\ref{tab:identification}, namely light-tailed, semi-heavy-tailed, and heavy-tailed characteristic functions.
+These classes are illustrated by the GBM, GH/NIG, and VG models, respectively.
 We note that the same logic of the domain transformation applies for the general computation of deterministic integrals on $\mathbb{R}^d$ using QMC, and is not limited to option pricing applications.